sannejansen/Airbnb2/README.md

 │   ├── output # This is where the PDFs of the analyses are or will be stored (after running the make file) │   └── temp # This is where temporary files are or will be stored (after running the make file) └── src
-    ├── analysis # This is where the codes for the analyses are stored └── data-preparation # This is where the data can be downloaded and cleaned
+    ├── analysis # This is where the codes for the analyses are stored and the linear regression and plots are discussed └── data-preparation # This is where the data can be downloaded and cleaned
 ```
 ## **Running Instructions**